MSF-UK/HHOT-Handbook/README.md

 *If you are having issues with this step* Double check you are using Google Chrome, this is the best browser to use for this.
 Try using the mobile app if you are using a hyperlink, or vice versa.
 You may also be having wifi connectivity issues.

-3. Once the form has started to be used, Kobo will generate a **‘data’** page.
+3. Once the form has started to be used, Kobo will generate a **‘data’** page for it.
 These will appear as individual forms with the names of the collectors.
 ![](Screenshots%20folder/4%20example%20of%20form%20in%20use.png)
-For more information on form accessibility and use, please click here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)
+More information on form accessibility and use can be found here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)

 # Phase 5: Downloading Your Data